Jananam: Plot

-Surya (Arunkumar) is an angry young man who is a post-graduate student looking for a job.
-His girlfriend is Shruthi (Priyanka Trivedi).
-She always tries to control his rage as he fights against injustice in society.
+Surya (Arun Vijay), an angry young man is a post-graduate student looking for a job.
+His girlfriend is Shruthi (Priyanka Trivedi), who always tries to control his rage as he fights against injustice in society.
 Once, Surya fights for a friend, Ganesh (Charle), who is a gold medalist but does not get a job as he is not able to get a loan from a bank because he does not have any collateral to pledge.
-Another gold medalist friend dies in an accident after running helter-skelter hunting for a job.
-All this changes Surya’s life, especially after he meets a well-known writer and intellectual Udaya Murthy (Raghuvaran), who urges him, along with others, to start a movement against corruption and injustice in society.
-They start an Unemployed Graduate Association which rubs the local politician and don Muthukaruppan (Ashish Vidyarthi) the wrong way.
+Sasi (Munna), another gold medalist friend of Surya, dies in an accident after running helter-skelter hunting for a job.
+All these events change Surya’s life, especially after he meets a well-known writer and intellectual Udhaya Moorthy (Raghuvaran), who urges him, along with others, to start a movement against corruption and injustice in society.
+They start an Unemployed Graduate Association, which rubs the local politician and don Muthukaruppan (Ashish Vidyarthi) the wrong way.
 The idealist Surya turns into a raging force after Murthy is shot dead by police and he is jailed.
 In jail, he is brutally tortured by the police as he becomes a rallying point for the youths who are fighting unemployment.

 Cast

 Production

 The film was announced in 2002 with Arun Kumar and Priyanka Trivedi playing lead roles.
-The film got delayed by a year due to financing problems; also Priyanka's marriage caused the delay and it was finally released in 2004.
+The film got delayed by a year due to financing problems and Priyanka's marriage.
+It was finally released in 2004.
+Priyanka was not able to work on the film after her marriage, and her remaining portios were shot with Nanditha Jennifer.